Get in the mood for Halloween with these horridly awesome soundtracks. Best keep the lights on...

 Horror movie soundtracks – or any soundtrack for that matter – can make or break a film.
 These 11 horror films managed to completely nail the musical side of their productions, mostly thanks to clever employment of horror movie stand-bys: creepy synths and gothic rock.
 What’s better, they sound just as creepy without the visuals accompanying them.
 Put these on at your Halloween party and you are guaranteed not just to unsettle your guests, but possibly clear the room too.

 Unbelievably, it only took John Carpenter three days to write the score to Halloween, and being a musician isn’t even the venerable director’s day job.
 Comprised of a bone-chilling piano motif and dramatic swathes of synths, the soundtrack suits the slow, suburban horror of the original slasher movie, one of Carpenter’s finest pieces of work.
-If his atmospheric music is your bag, you can catch him live in Liverpool, Manchester and London over Halloween weekend.

 The Return Of The Living Dead